pkardas/notes/books/clean-agile.md

 A software project is not a marathon, not a sprint, nor a sequence of sprints.
 In order to win, you must pace yourself.
 If you leap out of the blocks and run full speed, you will run out of energy long before you cross the finish line.

-You must run at a Sustainable Pace.If you try to run faster than the pace you can sustain, you will have to slow down and rest before you reach the finish line.
+You must run at a Sustainable Pace.
+If you try to run faster than the pace you can sustain, you will have to slow down and rest before you reach the finish line.
 Managers may ask you to run faster than you should.
 You must not comply.
 It is your job to husband your resources to ensure that you endure the end.